Dynamic Stochastic Approximation for Multi-stage Stochastic Optimization: Conclusion

 In this paper, we present a new class of stochastic approximation algorithms, i.e., dynamic stochastic approximation (DSA), for solving multi-stage stochastic optimization problems.
 This algorithm is developed by reformulating the optimization problem in each stage as a saddle point problem and then recursively applying an inexact primal-dual stochastic approximation algorithm to compute an approximate stochastic subgradient of the previous stage.
 We establish the convergence of this algorithm by carefully bounding the bias and variance associated with these approximation errors.
 For a three-stage stochastic optimization problem, we show that the total number of required scenarios to find an $\epsilon$-solution is bounded by ${\cal O}(1/\epsilon^4)$ and ${\cal O}(1/\epsilon^2)$, respectively, for general convex and strongly convex cases.
 These bounds are essentially not improvable in terms of their dependence on the target accuracy.
 We also generalize DSA for solving multi-stage stochastic optimization problems with the number of stages $T > 3$.
 To the best of our knowledge, this is the first time that stochastic approximation methods have been developed and their complexity is established for multi-stage stochastic optimization.

-Observe that this paper focuses on theoretical analysis of the DSA method.
-The practical performance of this method will depend on the estimation of problem parameters especially those related to the size of subgradients and dual multipliers.
-It would be interesting to study whether one can estimate these parameters in an online fashion while running these methods, and whether one can further improve the convergence of DSA in terms of its dependence on these problem parameters (e.g., by using accelerated SA methods).
+From the preliminary numerical results, we can see the DSA method is efficient for solving high dimensional problems with a relatively smaller number of stages.
+However, as the number of stages increase, the computing time would increase exponentially even though it can handle the case when random variable are stage-wise dependent.
+Further improvement on the practical performance of this method should be pursed along the directions of better estimating problem parameters especially those related to the size of subgradients and dual multipliers.
+It would be interesting to study whether one can estimate these parameters in an online fashion while running these methods, and whether one can further improve the convergence of DSA in terms of its dependence on these problem parameters, e.g., by using accelerated SA methods and some other algorithmic schemes.

+It is worth noting that there exist a class of alternative approaches based on linear decision rule models for solving multi-stage stochastic optimization problems.
+In these methods we assume that the decisions linearly depend on the decisions previously made and the realization of random variables that have been observed so far.
+Using this approach, one can reformulate a multi-stage stochastic optimization problem into a two-stage problem, and hence can significantly reduce the computational cost.
+In comparison with the exact methods we focus on in this paper, using linear decision rule models can only generate suboptimal solutions for the original multi-stage stochastic optimization problems in general.